 Mentoring opens your work to rigorous feedback.
 This will always be given with the aim of helping you push your boundaries and with a constructive goal in sight, but it’s worth considering that it can feel vulnerable.
 The work is always yours and your mentor will be making suggestions and sharing their own experience of pushing work to new places, but it is then up to you how you incorporate those suggestions and what to use and what not to.
 A good mentor holds a constructive space for you to stretch your skills and your voice.

 Occasionally, a mentee and mentor don’t quite gel straight away.
 In most cases, this just takes a bit of time and deep listening.
 We can honestly say that it’s rare for things not to settle in and although we will try to offer an alternative mentor if possible, once the year is underway this isn’t always feasible.
 It is most often the case that it takes a lot of courage to trust your work to someone new and to begin to see it from another perspective, but once you do, the benefits flow.

 You can share any concerns with Jan at any point and don’t hesitate to get in touch if there is ever a problem, but do also give the relationship time to establish and develop.

 Of course, if your mentor has to drop out for any reason, we will ensure continuity of mentoring.

 In the case of professional misconduct we would naturally either find you a new mentor or you could decide to cease mentoring with no further fees.
-We’re happy to say, however, that this has never happened over the course of nine years and more than a 150 students.
+We’re happy to say, however, that this has never happened over the course of twelve years and more than a 170 students.